globus/globus-automate-client/README.rst

 Install with ``pip install globus-automate-client``

-This will install both a command-line tool ``globus-automate`` and a client library for interacting with Actions and FLows.
+This will install both a command-line tool ``globus-automate`` and a client library for interacting with Actions and Flows.
 Running the script without parameters will provide a summary of its functionality.

 Use of the script to invoke any services requires authentication.
 Upon first interaction with any Action Provider or the Flows Service, you will be prompted to proceed through an Authentication process using Globus Auth to consent for use by the CLI with the service it is interacting with.
 This typically only needs to be done once, the first time a service is invoked.
 Subsequently, the cached authentication information will be used.
 Authentication information is cached in the file ``$HOME/.globus_token_cache``.
 It is recommended that this file be protected.
 If re-authentication or re-consent is needed, the file may be deleted.
 This will remove consents to **all** Action Providers and the Flows service.
 The file is in JSON format with keys based on the "scope".
 It may be edited to remove particular scopes if done with care.